sensebox/sensebox-sketches/README.md

 The `sketch` value should be a valid Arduino sketch.

 Responses have a `content-type: application/octet-stream` header and contain the compiled sketch in the response body.

+## Scaling with docker-compose

+Newer versions of docker allows to give the same alias to multiple containers in the same network.
+We exploit this to run multiple instances at the same time to balance load.

+The repository contains a `docker-compose.yml` file which automatically assigns the `compiler` alias to all running containers.

+Just start multiple instances using

+    docker-compose up -d --scale compiler=4

+Then reference the containers by its `compiler` alias and multiple requests will be served by different containers.

 ## In the container